 How do you promote your expertise?
-A proven approach leverages a resource you have already: your professionals.
+A proven approach leverages a resource you already have: your professionals.
 Here’s how it works.
 Help one or more of your most experienced experts to raise their public profile—encourage them to speak in front of your target audiences, write articles, put on webinars, and blog frequently.
-They should focus on educating your audience and share their expertise freely.
+They should focus on educating your audience and sharing their expertise freely.

 Over time, they will build a sizable, loyal following, some of whom will seek out your firm when they are ready to buy.

 2) Take a Balanced Approach to B2B Services Marketing